Alexiush/LOGQ/docs/logical_querying.md

 Logical statements are handled with logical actions.
 Logical actions are iterating through available proofs defined as predicates.
 Logical actions can't be created by user directly, but by query itself.
 Their working principle is searching for applicable predicate until they ran out of options, when they have applicable proof they return true, when they ran out of options - false.
-However, on backtrack they're always reset populated with options again.
+However, on backtrack they're always reset and populated with options again.

 ![pIcTuRe](https://i.imgur.com/VMNP5Qm.png)